dandenney/dandenney.com-eleventy/src/posts/front-end-dev/experiment-personal-json-api.md

 ---
+date: "2014-08-30"
+codeHighlighting: true
+layout: layouts/post.njk
+linkColor: "#2c707c"
 path: "/posts/front-end-dev/experiment-personal-json-api"
-title: Experiment - Personal JSON-based API
+permalink: posts/front-end-dev/{{ title | slug }}/index.html
 summary: Trying out a way to access a personal bio as an API
-date: "2014-08-30"
-permalink: posts/front-end-dev/{{ title | slug }}/index.html
-codeHighlighting: true
 tags:
   - front-end-dev
-layout: layouts/post.njk
+textColor: "#2a3235"
+thumb: "posts/personal-json-api.png"
+thumbAlt: "An illustration of a person integrating electronic parts into their body, with circuit boards and wires visible beneath their skin, in the style of a cyberpunk graphic novel, viewed from a side perspective --v 5 --ar 3:2"
+title: Experiment - Personal JSON-based API
+titleGradient: "linear-gradient(to left, #d36b89, #8a455c)"
 ---

 The most important thing that I can say right now is that this is an experiment.
 I am sharing as I learn, so please don't consider this a tutorial.
 I prefer to share as I bumble through things because it might help other people in the same spot and experts usually offer good tips for improving.